nikenrsuryantoro/hybrid-lorawan-leo-agri-iot/README.md

 Simulation code for the paper:

 **"Techno-Economic Analysis of Terrestrial and Non-Terrestrial Networks for Disaster-Resilient Agri-IoT Systems"**
-Niken Suryantoro — MSc Telecommunications, University College London (UCL), 2026
+Niken Suryantoro, MSc Telecommunications, University College London (UCL), 2026

 ## Overview